krista-t/data-catalog/content/Data Catalog/Data Catalog Guide.md

 - Quicker to implement with metadata models tailored to departmental needs
 - Typically managed by the department itself rather than enterprise data governance
 - Limited to data sources relevant to a single business unit
-- Best for: Individual departments seeking faster [time-to-value](#comparative-decision-factors) without organization-wide coordination
+- Best for individual departments seeking faster [time-to-value](#comparative-decision-factors) without organization-wide coordination

 #### 2. Self-Service vs. Technical Metadata Catalogs